The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Discussion

-Despite the fact that collective decision-making has been studied extensively \citep{Heath1995,Bose2017}, prior studies have relied mostly on artificial or comparatively simple tasks (e.g.\ number line or dot estimation), which do not reflect the nature of human interaction in daily life nor account for the uncertainty and limited task-relevant knowledge that individuals often posses (see Supplementary Material, Fig.~S9A, which demonstrates that, in the present case, 86\% of participants had close to none, basic, or average zoology knowledge and 0\% had any expertise).
+Despite the fact that collective decision-making has been studied extensively \citep{Heath1995,Bose2017}, prior studies have relied mostly on artificial or comparatively simple tasks (e.g.\ number line or dot estimation), which do not reflect the nature of human interaction in daily life nor account for the uncertainty and limited task-relevant knowledge that individuals often posses (see Supplementary Material Fig.~S8A, which demonstrates that, in the present case, 86\% of participants had close to none, basic, or average zoology knowledge and zero had any expertise).
 The Wildcam Gorongosa task studied here, however, is not only an established citizen science challenge engaging thousands of participants but a task that shares significant features with other forms of online collaboration and information processing activities more broadly, given it requires both perceptual ability and general knowledge.
 Thus, it can be expected that the present results can be generalized to similar environments where collaboration may be substituted or complemented with specialized training to improve outcomes.

-Moreover, the finding that individuals and dyads with similar training do not perform significantly differently suggests that the pair advantage observed in highly controlled experimental studies employing one-dimensional tasks may be less observable in many multi-dimensional contexts.
+The finding that individuals and dyads with similar training do not perform significantly differently suggests that the pair advantage observed in highly controlled experimental studies employing one-dimensional tasks may be less observable in many multi-dimensional contexts.
 Yet, given some remaining shortcomings, this study also provides building blocks for future research that can help resolve some of the gaps in our understanding of the relationship between task complexity and the performance benefits experienced by interacting individuals.